Innovation Creative Award Scheme_Poster Innovation Creative Award Scheme_Poster

 The subsidy is an incentive for the project teams.
 It will be transferred to each teammate upon full completion of the project.

-• The completed application should be sent to accm_edu@hkbu.edu.hk by 11:59 pm on 1 March 2026.
+• The completed application should be sent to accm_edu@hkbu.edu.hk by 11:59 pm on 8 March 2026 (extended deadline).

 • Shortlisted applicants will be invited to attend a pitching session to present their proposals.
 The interview panel will include the Director of Student Affairs and the College Masters, or their delegates.